Plug-in car grant: a complete guide

 The PiCG has been extended until 2022/23 but is now less than it was before

 The Government’s Plug-in Car Grant (PiCG) was established to make low-emission and electric cars more appealing and affordable.
 It aims to get more people to buy these vehicles to help cut down on local pollution and the UK’s overall CO2 emissions.
 Manufacturers spend a lot of money developing electrified cars and the battery tech they use, which is why they tend to cost much more than equivalent petrol cars.

 While EVs are expensive, the PiCG represents a substantial discount, and there are of course further cost-saving benefits once you’ve bought an electric car.
-VED (road tax) is free for private buyers (as it is for company-car users from April 2020 onwards), and recharging costs considerably less than paying for petrol or diesel.
+VED (road tax) is free for drivers (from April 2020 onwards), and recharging costs considerably less than paying for petrol or diesel.
 You won’t have to pay to enter any low-emission zones for the foreseeable future either.

-The latest adjustment means that electric cars with a price of more than £50,000 are no longer eligible for the grant.
-According to official Government guidance, a car is eligible for the PiCG providing the purchase price before options is under £50,000.
+The latest adjustments to the grant in March 2021 means that electric cars with a price of more than £35,000 are no longer eligible for the grant.
+According to official Government guidance, a car is eligible for the PiCG providing the purchase price before options is under £35,000.
 Delivery charges and the first registration fee also aren’t included in the cost for the purposes of determining grant eligibility.
 Full guidance can be found here.

 - Category 1 (eligible for the PiCG): 70+ miles of electric range, CO2 emissions under 50g/km